-7. Travelling on MOST of the international train services from/to Belgium is a different end to end experience, in comparison to travelling on trains solely within Belgium.
+7. Booking tickets for travel by most of the international train services from/to Belgium is a different end to end experience, in comparison to booking tickets for journeys solely within Belgium.

 Reservations are compulsory on some of the high speed trains from and to Belgium and limited numbers of discounted tickets will be made available on most routes.